$996 includes GST

 One way to get money out of the company is to pay a dividend to the shareholder of the bucket company.
 The dividend is already taxed at the company tax rate.
 Therefore, the shareholder gets a (franking) credit on the tax already paid.

 Example of a bucket company distribution:

 The bucket company paid tax on the income many years ago at 30%.
 The imputation or franking credit is, therefore, 30%.
-The company declares a dividend to mum.
+The company declares a dividend to Mum.
 Mum’s tax rate is 47%.
 But the bucket company has already paid 30%.
-So mum just pays the difference.
+So Mum just pays the difference.
 This is 17%.
-So mum just pays 17% on the dividend from the bucket company.
+So Mum just pays 17% of the dividend from the bucket company.

 Mum is now retired.
-If mum has not much income because she is now retired then she can, over time, drip feed dividends into her name.
+If Mum has a low income because she is now retired then she can, over time, drip-feed dividends into her name.
 This is with a potential tax rate of zero.
-And the government gives you back to the franking credit.
+And the government often may give you back the franking credit.